-It is the responsibility of each student group’s Health and Safety Officer (if your group does not have a dedicated Health and Safety Officer it is the President's responsibility) to know the correct lifting techniques and demonstrate to members these techniques before members are allowed to lift or carry any equipment or furniture.
+It is the responsibility of each student group’s Health and Safety Officer (or president) to know the correct lifting techniques and demonstrate to members these techniques before members are allowed to lift or carry any equipment or furniture.
 This will protect the safety of your members and should also play a part in your group’s risk assessment.

-Below is a quick reference guide for lifting, however remember the full guide contains more situations and more advice about your responsibility.
+Below is a quick reference guide for lifting.
+However, remember the full guide here - this contains more situations and more advice about your responsibility.

 1. Think before lifting/handling.